kevinjycui/pac-graph/README.md

 * **Clyde (Orange):** In order to compare BFS to less effective algorithms in juxtaposition, Clyde follows a randomly generated path that is modified to prevent repetition.
 This ghost will wander about.

 ## EEG Implementation
 This game has been adapted for Emotiv EEG headset users.
 Using EEG technology, a set of commands based off of the user's neurological state can be used to navigate the player rather than using the keyboard.
-By making it an EEG application, users suffering from paralysis can also enjoy the game of Pacman.
+By making it an EEG application, users suffering from physical impairments can also enjoy the game of Pacman.